 Most top MBA programs have three admissions rounds.
 Many require that international applicants submit in one of the first two rounds.
 This will allow you sufficient time to process visa paperwork before starting the program.
 (You may want to read this article on programs with a STEM designation, which gives international students with F-1 visas the eligibility to extend the optional practical training [OPT] period to work in the United States from 12 to 36 months.)

 Do yourself a favor and don’t wait until Round 3 to apply.
 If you can, submit your application in Round 1, when none of the seats in the class have been filled.
-Get started in the spring so you have plenty of time to reflect, research, and write before the September deadlines.
+Get started in the spring so you have plenty of time to reflect, research, and write before the September and October deadlines.

 2. Testing